northeastern-rc/rc-public-documentation/docs/source/first_steps/usingbash.md

 ### Linux

-Linux also comes with a default terminal program, but there are more advanced terminals available; [Terminator] is a popular choice.
+Linux also comes with a default terminal program, but more advanced terminals are available; [Terminator] is a popular choice.

 To download Terminator, open a terminal (`Ctrl+Alt+T` is the shortcut to do so).
 Next, execute the following: